nico-swan-com/nixpkgs/README.md

-# nixpkgs
+# My packages and and configuration that can be added to the nixos config.nix
-A collection of nix package modules
+A collection of nix package modules wrapped in a nixos module for my user